chengenbao/chengenbao.github.io/_posts/2014-12-02-block-in-ruby.md

 what is block
 -------------
-A block in ruby is actually a code block, which is a object internally.
+A block in ruby is actually a code block.
 Block is the most common way to implement closure.

 {% highlight ruby %}
 class Array